MSN: Rebranding of services

 Many of MSN's services were reorganized in 2005 and 2006 under a new brand name that Microsoft championed at the time, Windows Live.
 This move was part of Microsoft's strategy to improve its online offerings using the Windows brand name.
 The company also overhauled its online software and services due to increasing competition from rivals such as Yahoo! and Google.
 The new name was introduced one service at a time.
 The group of Windows Live services used Web 2.0 technology to offer features and functionality through a web browser that were traditionally only available through dedicated software programs.

-Some of the MSN services affected by the rebranding included MSN Hotmail, which became Windows Live Hotmail (now Outlook.com); MSN Messenger, which became Windows Live Messenger (now integrated into Skype); MSN Search, which became Live Search (now known as Bing); MSN Virtual Earth, which became Live Search Maps (now Bing Maps); MSN Spaces, which became Windows Live Spaces; MSN Alerts, which became Windows Live Alerts; and MSN Groups, which became Windows Live Groups.
+Some of the MSN services affected by the rebranding included MSN Hotmail, which became Windows Live Hotmail (now Outlook.com); MSN Messenger, which became Windows Live Messenger (later integrated into Skype); MSN Search, which became Live Search (now known as Bing); MSN Virtual Earth, which became Live Search Maps (now Bing Maps); MSN Spaces, which became Windows Live Spaces; MSN Alerts, which became Windows Live Alerts; and MSN Groups, which became Windows Live Groups.
 Some other services, such as MSN Direct, remained a part of the MSN family without transitioning to Windows Live.

 Following the launch of Windows Live, the MSN brand took on a different focus.
 MSN became primarily an online content provider of news, entertainment, and common interest topics through its web portal, MSN.com, while Windows Live provided most of Microsoft's online software and services.
-In 2012, Microsoft began to phase out the Windows Live brand, referring to each service separately by its individual brand name without any 'Windows' prefix or association.
+In 2012, Microsoft began to phase out the Windows Live brand, referring to each service separately by its individual brand name without any "Windows" prefix or association.

-Subsequent redesign
+Website redesign

 Microsoft launched a completely rewritten and redesigned MSN website, making use of the company's modern design language, on September 30, 2014.
-The new MSN portal features a new version of the logo that follows a style similar to other current Microsoft products.
-The website no longer offers original content, instead of employing editors to repurpose existing content from partners at popular and trusted organizations.
-Much of the existing content on MSN was eliminated as the website was simplified into a new home page and categories, some of which have corresponding apps:
+The new MSN portal featured a new version of the logo that followed a style similar to other contemporary Microsoft products.
+The website no longer offered original content, instead employing editors to repurpose existing content from partners at popular and trusted organizations.
+Much of the existing content offered on MSN was eliminated as the website was simplified into a new home page and categories, some of which had corresponding apps: